ZViacheslavV/storybook-task/README.md

-npm run storybook: Runs the Storybook server locally. npm run build: Builds the project for production (if configured). npm test: Runs your component tests (if you have tests).
+npm run storybook: Runs the Storybook server locally. npm run build: Builds the project for production (if configured).

 ## 📁 Project Structure